nguyen14ck/MapReduce-Tutorial/README.md

 ```

-And open the third Putty window for proxy to monitor Hadoop Jobs
+And open the third Putty window for proxy to monitor Hadoop jobs

 ![image016](https://cloud.githubusercontent.com/assets/6707375/8341124/8cd5355c-1a88-11e5-89c3-685fda13a6fb.png)

 # Prepare data and run MapReduce job
+You create input, output folder on hdfs system.
+And then copy your local data on Linux server to name node (data node - hdfs).

+To run MapReduce, use command: yarn  jar  jar_path  input_paht  output_path
+jar file should be on local system, input and output files should be on hdfs

 ```Shell
 $ hadoop fs -mkdir /input